pescobar/OpenStructure-docker/README.md

    `$> docker run -ti --rm --entrypoint /bin/bash pescobar/openstructure`

-## Using the container with Singularity
+## Using the container with Singularity (recommended for HPC clusters)

 ### Downloading the container with Singularity